100 Things Turning 100 in 2022

 The NFL’s official name

 What we now know as the NFL started in 1920, but the American Professional Football Association, as it was originally called, rebranded itself as the National Football League in 1922.
 Not only was the shorter name snappier, but the new NFL also incorporated some rule changes.
 One of the biggies?
 Teams were no longer permitted to enlist the help of players still in college, as the NFL attempted to differentiate itself from the much more popular game being played in front of tens—and sometimes hundreds—of thousands of spectators on university campuses across the country.
-In addition to the NFL, here’s what else turned 100 in 2020.

 The most successful professional football club in Russian history—with 12 Soviet titles and ten Russian championships—was founded on April 18, 1922, as part of a larger sports society called Moscow Sport Circle.
 While Spartak Moscow may not be considered a soccer powerhouse like Manchester City, Liverpool, or FC Barcelona, the club has reached the semi-finals of all three UEFA European competitions—the Champions League, Europa League, and European Cup—in its illustrious history.
 By the way, this is why Americans say “soccer” instead of “football.”